 The Ballantyne area offers most of the convenient amenities you’d typically find in the city, including countless restaurants, boutique shopping, and movie theaters.
 And while most suburban areas typically have limited housing options, Ballantyne sets itself apart with a mixture of houses, condos, and apartments to choose from.
 It’s a great fit for anyone who wants to live in a place that’s always buzzing with plenty of activity but avoids the high costs of city living.
-While the average home price is a bit high (around $432,000), rental prices (an average of $1,050 per month) are still lower than most of the apartments you’ll find in Charlotte.
+While current home prices can be a bit high (from the low $100s to just under $5 million), rental prices (an average of about $1,300 per month, according to Zumper) are still lower than most of the apartments you’ll find in Charlotte.

 The quaint town of Belmont has recently become a hotspot for young couples and families who want to live in a small town but also have all the perks of the city.
 Only a 15-mile drive, the commute from Belmont to Uptown Charlotte mostly avoids the daily rush hour traffic that plagues most of the other suburbs surrounding Charlotte.
 The town is also only a few exits away from the Charlotte International Airport, giving frequent flyers easy access for a work trip or getaway.

 Houses are much more affordable in Belmont than the city proper, which gives residents the opportunity to have more square footage and sometimes even a sizable amount of land for a lot less than what you’d typically find inside city limits.
-The average house in Belmont costs around $156,000 and median rental prices are almost half of what they are in the city at only $750 a month.
+Current homes for sale in Belmont range from the low $300s to over $1 million, and average rent is about $1,600 a month.

-Right across the North Carolina state line is Fort Mill, South Carolina—a fast growing community that’s only a short drive from Uptown Charlotte.
-It’s ideal for anyone who wants a South Carolina zip code and lower tax rates, but who still wants to be close enough to the city to work for one of its big employers, like Bank of America or Wells Fargo.
-Average rent prices are around $850 which is quite a bit lower than the $1,200 - $1,300 rentals you’ll find in the city.
-Median home prices are also cheaper, averaging around $200,000.
+Right across the North Carolina state line is Fort Mill, South Carolina—a fast-growing community that’s only a short drive from Uptown Charlotte.
+It’s ideal for anyone who wants a South Carolina zip code with lower tax rates but easy access to Charlotte to work for one of its big employers (like Bank of America or Wells Fargo).
+Average rent prices are around $1,300, and current homes for sale range from below $100k to just under $4 million.

-There’s no shortage of things to do in Fort Mill with plenty of activities in the area to keep residents busy, including Carowinds amusement park, the upscale shopping area of Baxter Town Center, and several public parks with miles of hiking and biking trails.
+There’s no shortage of things to do in Fort Mill, including Carowinds amusement park, the upscale shopping area of Baxter Town Center, and several public parks with miles of hiking and biking trails.

-While some homes in the Huntersville area are in the millions—think lakefront properties—the median home price is fairly affordable at $259,000.
-Rentals average about $1,130 a month.
+While some homes in the Huntersville area are in the millions (think lakefront properties), current homes for sale range from the mid $200s to $2.8 million.
+Rentals average about $1,500 a month.